Bullying Counselling London | Milan | Rome | Online

 Bullying can impact an individual’s health physically and mentally and create problems at school.
 Individuals who are bullied are more susceptible to experiencing depression and anxiety, changes in sleep and eating patterns, and have feelings of sadness or loneliness.
 Additionally, there could be a decline in their academic performance and they may be more likely to become truant or drop out of school.

 Therapy for bullying will be decided on a case by case basis.
 Therapy can be useful in helping the individual identify and process emotions of anxiety, fear, anger, shame, and isolation.
 Cognitive Behavioural Therapy is useful in addressing bullying as it teaches individuals how to identify and understand the relationship between their thoughts and feelings and how their actions are influenced by thoughts and feelings.

 For more information about talking therapies and treatment programmes available at our Clinics in London, Milan and Rome please visit our Treatment page.

-We offer Psychological Therapies for Bullying to Children and Teenagers in London Bridge, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Garbatella, Rome Piazza Bologna and Online worldwide.
+We offer Psychological Therapies for Bullying to Children and Teenagers at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan City Life, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.